avna1/Foodies-/README.md

    - To design a system able to accommodate enough amount of orders at a time.

    - To develop a system that will surely provide informative recipes that users can make.

    - To develop a system to communicate with customers easily and conveniently.

-   - To design a system that will present photo and video galleries of the restaurant and its services to attract more customers.
+   - To design a system that will present photo and video galleries of the Recipes and its menue to attract more user.

 ##  FEATURES AND FUNCTIONALITIES